My Porsche Guards Red Reynolds Wishbone recumbent, Performance Scattante cycling shoes, iPad Pro, and iPhone 14 Pro in the basement.

 Before I knew it, I had pedaled over 322 kilometers or 200 miles.
 It was nearly 9:00 p.m.–too late to go out, but I was too tired to do so anyhow.
 I ended up going to bed early instead.

-This indoor challenge was more difficult than I thought because I couldn’t simply stop pedaling and coast to rest my legs like I could on an outdoor bicycle.
+This indoor challenge was more difficult than I had predicted because with the Ascent Fluid “dumb” trainer I was using, I couldn’t simply stop pedaling and coast to rest my legs like I could on an outdoor bicycle.

 On the other hand, there were no hills to climb up.
 Also, the 16+ hours went by quicker than I thought.
 It wasn’t nearly as monotonous as running on a treadmill or up and down the stairs.
 The saving grace was being able to do many activities on the iPad Pro or iPhone.